knobs-dials/touchy/README.md

 - reacts to MIDI input
 - plays to MIDI

-Written in Kivy, because it's very convenient for this sort of thing.
+An experiment written for [Kivy](https://kivy.org/), because it's very convenient for this sort of thing.

 TODO: